Get in

 Do

-[edit]- Drive or cycle the Wild Atlantic Way.
-Coming from Letterfrack take the lane north to Tully Cross and along the shore east to Killary fjord and into Leenane.
+- Wild Atlantic Way is a motoring itinerary from Donegal right round the coast to Kinsale near Cork.
+Shorter stretches are suitable for hiking or cycling: northbound from Letterfrack take the lane to Tully Cross and along the shore east to Killary fjord and into Leenane.
 Continuing north, wind round the head of the fjord to follow R335 up the Delphi valley into Mayo.

-- Hike the Western Way.
-This long-distance trail starts in Oughterard and follows the valley up to Maam.
+- Western Way is a long-distance trail starting in Oughterard and following the valley up to Maam.
 There it cuts west to cross the Maamturk Mountains into the Inagh valley, then north along that valley to wind into Leenane.
 It reaches the county boundary at Aasleagh, heads up the Erriff valley then over to Sheefry, and on north to Westport, Mayo.
 The trail goes all the way to County Sligo.

 Buy